stockmind/compare-iso/README.md

     ./compare-ubuntu-distro-iso.sh <iso1> <iso2> [extract [first]]

-An "isodiff.txt" file containing the base image diffs will be generated on current directory.
+An "isodiff.txt" file containing the base image diffs filenames will be generated in current directory.

-A "filesystemdiff.txt" file containing the diffs of underlying filesystem of images will be generated on current directory.
+A "filesystemdiff.txt" file containing the diffs filenames from underlying filesystem of both images will be generated in current directory.

 Arguments: